Lots of Kiwi businesses either start off down at the local farmers market – or dip their toes into the world of Trading on Amazon.

 If you are Amazon trading, hang on to your sanity.
-Because this is where it gets complex and potentially very difficult to administer.
+This is where it gets complex and potentially very difficult to administer.

 There are 45 US states with sales tax – each one has different rules.
-You will need to register and pay sales tax, by state, if you create either:
+You will need to register and pay sales tax in each state, if you create either: